What is FINRA Arbitration?

 Though the process may require up to 16 months for completion, arbitration is typically a faster and more cost-efficient approach to dispute resolution than litigation (filing a lawsuit).
-After your free initial consultation, the FINRA arbitration lawyers of Epperson & Greenidge, LLP can help you determine whether arbitration, mediation, or litigation would be an effective strategy for mitigating your financial losses.
+After your free initial consultation, the FINRA arbitration lawyers of Epperson & Greenidge, P.A. can help you determine whether arbitration, mediation, or litigation would be an effective strategy for mitigating your financial losses.

 FINRA Arbitration Attorneys Representing Fraud Victims